gurugorule/.dotfiles/README.md

 > [!WARNING]
-> this repo is still under developement.
-Only For MacOS/Linux!
+> This repo is still under developement, Only For Ubuntu users!
-> maybe not for MacOS, still working on it...

-** My Kitty Sucks don't use the config, i'll update it soon... **
+* My Kitty Sucks don't use the config, i'll update it soon... *